Squam Lake, New Hampshire, USA

 - Statistics / Weather / Helpful Links

 Looking for Squam Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The waters of Big Squam Lake flow into Little Squam Lake through a natural channel, then exit the lakes through a dam into the Squam River.
 Little Squam Lake covers about 408 acres, with an average depth of 23 feet and a maximum depth of 84 feet.
 This smaller lake offers three full-service marinas and a state-run, public boat launch ramp.
 The channel connecting the two lakes flows under a covered bridge, allowing a maximum boat height of around 22 feet.